 Once this mode is activated, the user can select and deselect statements by using5 where LABELS is a list of statement labels separated by spaces.

+'''

-(debug select LABELS .) (debug deselect LABELS .)
+(debug select LABELS .)

+(debug deselect LABELS .)

+'''

-Moreover, all the labels in statements of a flattened module can be selected or deselected with the commands where MODULES is a list of module names separated by spaces.
-The selection mode can be switched off by using the command
+Moreover, all the labels in statements of a flattened module can be selected or deselected with the commands

+'''

-(debug include MODULES .) (debug exclude MODULES .)
+(debug include MODULES .)

+(debug exclude MODULES .)

+'''